-As the preparation of these appeals is hardly supported by NGOs, not least since assistance to draft the appeal was removed from the mandate of the orientation platforms by the new reference framework in 2011, asylum seekers may not be aware of these deadlines and face serious difficulties in drafting a well-argued appeal.
+As the preparation of these appeals is hardly supported by NGOs, since assistance to draft the appeal is no longer in the mandate of the orientation platforms, asylum seekers may not be aware of these deadlines and face serious difficulties in drafting a well-argued appeal.
 They can nonetheless lodge a request to benefit from legal aid (“aide juridictionnelle”).

 Legal assistance at first instance

 Asylum seekers channelled into an accelerated procedure have the same rights with regard to access to assistance as those in a regular procedure.
 As they are entitled to the same reception conditions as asylum seekers under the regular procedure, the assistance they can hope for depends of their conditions of reception.

 Legal assistance at the appeal stage before the CNDA

 The right to legal assistance at the appeal stage before the CNDA is the same for asylum seekers under regular procedure and under accelerated procedure.
 However, the CNDA has to process appeals of negative decisions of claims under accelerated procedures within 5 weeks.
 This short timeframe might prevent asylum seekers under accelerated procedure to prepare the case with the lawyers.

 - 1. OFPRA, 2016 Activity report, 39.

 - 3. Article R.723-3 Ceseda.
 Delays are even shorter (96 hours) for persons held in administrative detention centres and in waiting zone.